When the same thought keeps circling, when cognitive residue cannot be cleared, when emotional echoes linger.

 Is THEGREY for overthinking?

-THEGREY is not designed specifically for overthinking — but if overthinking takes the form of the same thought returning repeatedly without resolution, that is the state THEGREY exists for.
+THEGREY is not designed specifically for overthinking — but certain forms of overthinking may manifest as a thought loop.
 The distinction matters: overthinking often involves active analysis that won't stop; a thought loop involves the same content circling without progress.
 THEGREY addresses the loop, not the analysis.

 Does THEGREY help with rumination?